Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Start 100 instances.
 Allow the boot process to finish running.
 Store this data on the instance store volume before stopping the instances.
 - [ ] Increase the value of the instance warmup time in the scaling policy
 - [ ] Use predictive scaling for the Auto Scaling group.

+### A company hosts a Windows-based file server on a fleet of Amazon EC2 instances across multiple Availability Zones.
+The current setup does not allow application servers to access files simultaneously from the EC2 fleet.
+Which solution will allow this access in the MOST operationally efficient way?

+- [ ] Create an Amazon Elastic File System (Amazon EFS) Multi-AZ file system.
+Copy the files to the EFS file system.
+Connect the EFS file system to mount points on the application servers.
+- [x] Create an Amazon FSx for Windows File Server Multi-AZ file system.
+Copy the files to the Amazon FSx file system.
+Adjust the connections from the application servers to use the share that the Amazon FSx file system exposes.
+- [ ] Create an Amazon Elastic Block Store (Amazon EBS) volume that has EBS Multi-Attach enabled.
+Create an Auto Scaling group for the Windows file server.
+Use a script in the file server's user data to attach the SharedFileAccess tag to the EBS volume during launch.
+- [ ] Create two Amazon FSx for Windows File Server file systems.
+Configure Distributed File System (DFS) replication between the file systems.
+Copy the files to the Amazon FSx file systems.
+Adjust the connections from the application servers to use the shares that the Amazon FSx file systems expose.

+### A company recently deployed an application in production.
+The production environment currently runs on a single Amazon EC2 instance that hosts the application's web application and a MariaDB database.
+Company policy states that all IT production environments must be highly available.
+What should a SysOps administrator do to meet this requirement?

+- [x] Migrate the database from the EC2 instance to an Amazon RDS for MariaDB Multi-AZ DB instance.
+Run the application on EC2 instances that are in an Auto Scaling group that extends across multiple Availability Zones.
+Place the EC2 instances behind a load balancer.
+- [ ] Migrate the database from the EC2 instance to an Amazon RDS for MariaDB Multi-AZ DB instance.
+Use AWS Application Migration Service to convert the application into an AWS Lambda function.
+Specify the Multi-AZ option for the Lambda function.
+- [ ] Copy the database to a different EC2 instance in a different Availability Zone.
+Use AWS Backup to create Amazon Machine Images (AMIs) of the application EC2 instance and the database EC2 instance.
+Create an AWS Lambda function that performs health checks every minute.
+In case of failure, configure the Lambda function to launch a new EC2 instance from the AMIs that AWS Backup created.
+- [ ] Migrate the database to a different EC2 instance.
+Place the application EC2 instance in an Auto Scaling group that extends across multiple Availability Zones.
+Create an Amazon Machine Image (AMI) from the database EC2 instance.
+Use the AMI to launch a second database EC2 instance in a different Availability Zone.
+Put the second database EC2 instance in the stopped state.
+Use the second database EC2 instance as a standby.

+### A company's reporting job that used to run in 15 minutes is now taking an hour to run.
+An application generates the reports.
+The application runs on Amazon EC2 instances and extracts data from an Amazon RDS for MySQL database.
+A SysOps administrator checks the Amazon CloudWatch dashboard for the RDS instance and notices that the Read IOPS metrics are high, even when the reports are not running.
+The SysOps administrator needs to improve the performance and the availability of the RDS instance.
+Which solution will meet these requirements?

+- [ ] Configure an Amazon ElastiCache cluster in front of the RDS instance.
+Update the reporting job to query the ElastiCache cluster.
+- [x] Deploy an RDS read replica.
+Update the reporting job to query the reader endpoint.
+- [ ] Create an Amazon CloudFront distribution.
+Set the RDS instance as the origin.
+Update the reporting job to query the CloudFront distribution.
+- [ ] Increase the size of the RDS instance.

+### A company has an application that uses an Amazon S3 bucket for object storage.
+A developer needs to configure in-transit encryption for the S3 bucket.
+All the S3 objects containing personal data needs to be encrypted at rest with AWS Key Management Service (AWS KMS) keys, which can be rotated on demand.
+Which combination of steps will meet these requirements?
+(Choose two.)

+- [ ] Write an S3 bucket policy to allow only encrypted connections over HTTPS by using permissions boundary.
+- [ ] Configure an S3 bucket policy to enable client-side encryption for the objects containing personal data by using an AWS KMS customer managed key.
+- [x] Configure the application to encrypt the objects by using an AWS KMS customer managed key before uploading the objects containing personal data to Amazon S3.
+- [x] Write an S3 bucket policy to allow only encrypted connections over HTTPS by using the `aws:SecureTransport` condition.
+- [ ] Configure S3 Block Public Access settings for the S3 bucket to allow only encrypted connections over HTTPS.